GLOBAL MARKETS-Stocks, euro plunge on Greek default fears

 "Ultimately, Greece would need to see its debt written down by more and with that you need probably some kind of shoring up of the banking sector," said Alec Letchfield, chief investment officer at HSBC Asset Management.

-U.S. stocks extended losses in the afternoon, with the S&P 500 falling to a 13-month low.
-The KBW bank index .BKX fell 4.78 percent, with Morgan Stanley (MS.N) shares down 7.6 percent and Bank of America (BAC.N) down 9.6 percent.
+U.S. stocks extended losses in the afternoon.
+The KBW bank index .BKX fell 3.8 percent, with Morgan Stanley (MS.N) shares down 6.1 percent and Bank of America (BAC.N) shares down 8.8 percent.
 On Friday, stocks closed their worst quarter since 2008.

 The October-December period is, traditionally, the best quarter for equities.
 Reuters data shows that since 1971, world stocks have on average risen 3.7 percent in the fourth quarter.

-Belgian and French finance ministers were also meeting with other euro zone leaders on Monday evening.
-The Belgian finance minister, Didier Reynders, said the two states, as well as Dexia shareholders, would do all that was required to support their banks.
+Belgian and French finance ministers were also meeting together with other euro zone leaders on Monday evening.
+The Belgian finance minister, Didier Reynders, said the two states, both Dexia shareholders, would do all that was required to support their banks.
 [ID:nL5E7L30GX]

 "Euro zone bank issues remain a big issue, and we expect the euro's downside to continue," said George Saravelos, G10 FX strategist at Deutsche Bank.

-The benchmark 10-year U.S. Treasury note US10YT=RR gained 49/32 in price, driving its yield down to 1.7492 percent.
-Treasuries prices were also supported by the Federal Reserve's first bond purchase for Operation Twist, its latest program aimed at helping the U.S. economy.
+The benchmark 10-year U.S. Treasury note US10YT=RR was up 37/32 in price, driving its yield down to 1.7883 percent.
+Treasuries prices were also supported by the Federal Reserve's first bond purchase for Operation Twist, its latest bond program aimed at helping the U.S. economy.